-The subject lands are within the Major Transit Station Area (MTSA) boundary that was approved in August 2022.
+The subject lands are within the Major Transit Station Area (MTSA) boundary that was endorsed by Regional Council in April 2021 (and approved in August 2022).
+The Region of Waterloo has also identified that the subject lands are located within potential intensification corridor as part of the Reginal Official Plan review and are an appropriate location for intensification.
 The Region of Waterloo have indicated they have no objections to the proposed application or to higher density within the MTSA area.
 (Appendix 'D').
 Planning staff are of the opinion that the applications conform to the Regional Official Plan.